A new found love of Newfoundland

 Following on from my previous blog, this time I was pondering what it was I had to do in order for me to feel comfortable and happy out walking, and to enjoy my days out.

-I think I've had a fairly active life and always much prefer being outdoors.
+I've had a fairly active life and always much prefer being outdoors.
 As a child, I was encouraged to get outside.
 Television time was limited and we didn't have the internet or mobile phones, so we made our own entertainment.
 We had a large dog, I was pony mad and helped out at the stables every weekend and in the school holidays for years and I played a lot of sport at school.
 I discovered a love of walking in my late teens and this has continued up to the present day, and we also enjoy running, mountain biking and swimming.

 Any form of hiking or climbing is hard work, there's no doubt about it, but with some effort, you can thoroughly enjoy your days as well.
 There's nothing better than achieving whatever goal you've set yourself that day, be it a mountain top, a multi day hike, a bike ride or just a bit of a longer dog walk.
 Try not to be put off by the weather, as you will need to get out in all conditions, in all seasons and on all types of different terrain.
 The following things have helped me over the years.

 Preparing yourself - We keep toe nails short so they don't bang against the end of our boots.
 We look after our feet, treating anything like corns, calluses and dry skin immediately and keep feet clean, warm, dry and moisturised as much as we can.
 We moisturise faces and hands and use lots of sunscreen and lip balm.
 I don't wear lots of make up or jewellery on the hills, hair is tied back and underwear is comfortable.
 I would’t advise wearing new boots on a long walk as I did recently and suffered some discomfort in my knees on a couple of long descents.
 Make sure your kit is tried, tested and comfortable before you set off.
-Make sure you stretch and warm up properly before you set off, and warm down when you return.
+Ensure you stretch and warm up properly before you set off, and warm down when you return.
 Try to maintain a good, positive attitude and try not to complain if it rains or you're finding it harder than you thought, or the day will probably be even more miserable.
 It will get better!

 With some effort, perseverance and preparation, you should be able to enjoy your days out, comfortably and easily.